 Please note: The information below should not be considered legal advice.
 The contents of this page are for general information purposes only.
 Whilst I endeavor to ensure that the information on this site is correct, I do not accept any liability for error or omission.

 In most places around the world, the laws and regulations for electric skateboards are still yet to catch up with the communities demand for alternative transport options and are deemed illegal.
-But don’t be disheartened, there are some countries that are moving fast to create better eskate laws.
+But don’t be disheartened, the answer to, are electric skateboards legal, is not as heartbreaking as you’d imagine.

 People are sick of sitting bumper-to-bumper in peak-hour traffic or standing on buses and trains filled to the brim and they want something more sustainable.